Yes, all real estate agents should be blogging

 Write out the information you want to include in your post, then enlist a family member or hire a talented high school student to edit and polish it for you.
 My guess is your local High School English teacher could help you find someone with those skills.
 Or – if you have an assistant, get the assistant to either write or polish your posts.

 Because I’m a real estate copywriter, I sometimes get inquiries asking if I can write blog posts for agents.
 Yes, I can, but only some of them.
-I can’t write from first-hand knowledge of the places and events in your city – and I can’t go take the photos to go with them.

-Speaking of that – the photos are important.
-Show your community to the world through pictures!
-You don’t have to add many words if your photo depicts something beautiful or interesting.
+You can even publish posts that don’t have many words if your photo depicts something beautiful or interesting.